BahaaAlDeen/Hyperbolic_Exponential-CORDIC/README.md

 To use this function simply clone the function file 'Mathematical Concept(MATLAB).m', and run the matlab script.
 See the comments within this file for more details on how to experiment with the different variables in this function.

-    input: 	'rad' is the oinput angle in radian.
+    input: 	'angle' is the input angle in radian.

-    out: 	'COS' cosine of the input angle.
+    out: 	'COSH' cosine of the input.
-         	'SIN' sine of the input angle.
+         	'SINH' sine of the input.
+         	'EXP' exponential of the input.